 The process starts a minimum 12 weeks before the broilers are ready when we order the baby chicks and buy the Non-GMO feed.
 Day old Cornish X Rock chicks arrive and spend about 3 weeks in a brooder and are then moved onto pasture.
 They are processed at 8-weeks old and will average 5# each

 “We cooked two of your chickens over the past few days and I was really impressed with the difference and freshness.
 I don't think I'll ever be able to stomach supermarket chickens again!”
 J Perry

 “I really like how transparent you are!”
 L Thomas

-Broilers are packaged in a heavy heat-shrink bag and are ready for cooking or freezing!
+Broilers are packaged in a vacuum sealed bag and are ready for cooking or freezing!

 As a member of APPPA (American Pastured Poultry Producers Association) we utilize specific farming concepts as it pertains to raising poultry.
 They recently produced the following video which does a great job explaining our methods, it's benefits, and sustainability.
 Please take time to watch and share with others!